You are currently viewing The 12 Best Cigars to Smoke in 2021

 Filler: Nicaragua, Dominican Republic

-Wrapper: HabanoADVERTISEMENT – CONTINUE READING BELOWBEST MELLOW SMOKEPadron 1926 SeriesHenry Phillips$64 AT THOMPSONCIGAR.COM
+Wrapper: HabanoADVERTISEMENT – CONTINUE READING BELOWBEST MELLOW SMOKEPadron 1926 SeriesHenry Phillips

 Padron is a beloved cigar-making institution, founded by Jose Orlando Padron, a Cuban refugee living in Miami, in 1964.
 The 1926 series is their most limited, and the natural wrapper version (as opposed to the darker, pungent maduro) is a mellow, smooth smoke.